adrianestran/adrianestran.com/pages/index.md

 My ideal role is a close-to-the-ground leadership position, solving technical, team and people challenges within a product organisation.

-What matters to me the most is the work culture, where I can collaborate with a diverse and welcoming group of individuals.
-I believe in bringing my authentic self to work and thrive in an environment where everyone can do the same.
+The work culture is the most crucial aspect for me, as I want to be part of a diverse and inclusive team.
+I am most productive when I can be myself, and I value an environment where everyone feels comfortable doing the same.

 <div class="row">
 {% include about/timeline.html %}